GENERICERROR000/gdbg/README.md

 > gdbg: *get dexcom blood glucose*

-a python service that displays retrieves blood glucose from dexcom via the [pydexcom](https://github.com/gagebenne/pydexcom) library and writes it (and other info) to state file. the state file can then be used for displaying data in your terminal (or anything else you want).
+a python service that retrieves/displays blood glucose from dexcom via the [pydexcom](https://github.com/gagebenne/pydexcom) library and writes it (and other info) to state file. the state file can then be used for displaying data in your terminal (or anything else you want).

-this app was inspired by [kylebshr/luka-mini](https://github.com/kylebshr/luka-mini/tree/main). this is a *fantastic* app i and would recommend for people who want a seamless app experience. i wanted to be able to access the blood glucose data outside of the app for other uses.
+this app was inspired by [kylebshr/luka-mini](https://github.com/kylebshr/luka-mini/tree/main). this is a *fantastic* app i and would recommend it for people who want a seamless app experience. i wanted to be able to access the blood glucose data outside of the app for other uses.

 <img
   title="blood sugar in terminal prompt"